jsperson/ai_competition_oracle/LaunchKS_Technical_Walkthrough.md

 4. **Barrier Navigation:** Tools to identify and overcome transportation, childcare, and financial barriers
 5. **Measurable Impact:** Comprehensive analytics to track outcomes and demonstrate ROI

-The technical architecture supports rapid iteration, high availability, and future growth as PathwayKS scales from a pilot in Sedgwick County to statewide deployment and potential expansion to other states.
+The technical architecture supports rapid iteration, high availability, and future growth as LaunchKS scales from a pilot in Sedgwick County to statewide deployment and potential expansion to other states.

-With a strong technical foundation, experienced team, and government partnership, PathwayKS is positioned to become the national model for workforce development platforms.
+With a strong technical foundation, experienced team, and government partnership, LaunchKS is positioned to become the national model for workforce development platforms.

 ---

 **Document Status:** Complete
-**Next Review Date:** After Phase 1 completion (Month 3) **Contact:** Technical Lead, PathwayKS Team
+**Next Review Date:** After Phase 1 completion (Month 3) **Contact:** Technical Lead, LaunchKS Team

 ---
 *End of Technical Walkthrough*